meenabva/AI-summarizer/README.md

 ```
 2. Replace the database details and API details in the application.properties file

-3. Build and Run the backend of the project:
+3. Build and Run the  the project:

 ```
 cd AI-Topic-Summarizer/ArticleAI-backend